doctrine/dbal/docs/en/reference/types.rst

 Maps and converts string data with a maximum length.
 If you know that the data to be stored always fits into the specified length, you should consider using this type.
-Values retrieved from the database are always converted to PHP's string type or ``null`` if no data is present.
+Values retrieved from the database are always converted to PHP's ``string`` type or ``null`` if no data is present.

 .. note::

-    Database vendors have different limits for the maximum length of a varying string.
+    Database vendors have different limits for the maximum length of a SQL VARCHAR.
 Doctrine internally maps the ``string`` type to the vendor's ``text`` type if the maximum allowed length is exceeded.
     This can lead to type inconsistencies when reverse engineering the type from the database.